nefarius/BthPS3/README.md

 ### Build artifacts

-Tagged CI builds get mirrored [to the buildbot web server](https://buildbot.vigem.org/builds/BthPS3/), use at your own risk, no support ptovided whatsoever!
+Tagged CI builds get mirrored [to the buildbot web server](https://buildbot.vigem.org/builds/BthPS3/), use at your own risk, no support provided whatsoever!

 </details>